cchitsiang/awesome-stars/topics.md

 - [zalando/problem](https://github.com/zalando/problem) - A Java library that implements application/problem+json
 - [johnkerl/miller](https://github.com/johnkerl/miller) - Miller is like awk, sed, cut, join, and sort for name-indexed data such as CSV, TSV, and tabular JSON
-- [AykutSarac/jsoncrack.com](https://github.com/AykutSarac/jsoncrack.com) - 🔮 Seamlessly visualize your JSON data instantly into graphs; paste, import or fetch!
+- [AykutSarac/jsoncrack.com](https://github.com/AykutSarac/jsoncrack.com) - ⭐️ Transform data chaos into clarity with JSON Crack - the ultimate JSON visualization solution.
 - [num30/config](https://github.com/num30/config) - Declarative configuration for Go
 - [noborus/trdsql](https://github.com/noborus/trdsql) - CLI tool that can execute SQL queries on CSV, LTSV, JSON and TBLN.
 Can output to various formats.
 - [triggerdotdev/jsonhero-web](https://github.com/triggerdotdev/jsonhero-web) - JSON Hero is an open-source, beautiful JSON explorer for the web that lets you browse, search and navigate your JSON files at speed. 🚀.
 Built with 💜 by the Trigger.dev team.